Loveless (comics): Artists

-The title was penciled and inked by three artists on a rotating schedule: Marcelo Frusin (#1-5, 9-10, covers), Danijel Zezelj (#6-8, 13-15, 22-24), Werther Dell'Edera (#11-12, 16-21).
-Frusin previously worked with writer Brian Azzarello for three years on Hellblazer.
-Zezelj also had a previous project with Azzarello: El Diablo, a western mini series, that in Azzarello's words "planted the seeds for Loveless".

-All three artists have clearly distinct, recognizable styles, colorist Patricia Mulviill ensured a graphic continuity throughout the series.
+The title was penciled and inked by three artists on a rotating schedule: Marcelo Frusin (#1-5, 9-10, covers), Danijel Žeželj (#6-8, 13-15, 22-24), and Werther Dell'Edera (#11-12, 16-21).
+Frusin previously worked with writer Brian Azzarello for three years on Hellblazer. Žeželj also had a previous project with Azzarello: El Diablo, a western mini series, that in Azzarello's words "planted the seeds for Loveless".
+All three artists have clearly distinct, recognizable styles, while colorist Patricia Mulvihill ensured a graphic continuity throughout the series.

 Collected editions

-They are being collected together into trade paperbacks as the run continues:
+Loveless was collected together into three trade paperbacks: